sumanchakraborty/laboratory/notes.md

 Limitations
 -----------
-Note the following considerations when using Ansible Modules for Dell EMC Unity 1.0:
+Note the following considerations when using Ansible Modules for Dell EMC Unity:

 -   Storage pools module

-    1. Only the get and modify operations are supported in this
+    -   Only the get and modify operations are supported in this release.
-        > release.

-> ○ The create and delete operations are not applicable in 1.0.
+    -   The create and delete operations are not applicable in 1.0.

 -   Consistency groups module

-    1. If a consistency group has snapshots, you cannot add or remove
-        > volumes from it.
+    -   If a consistency group has snapshots, you cannot add or remove volumes from it.

-> ○ Consistency groups cannot be mapped to a host.
-Only the individual
-> volumes (LUNs) that comprise the consistency group can be mapped to a
+    -   Consistency groups cannot be mapped to a host.
+Only the individual volumes (LUNs) that comprise the consistency group can be mapped to a host.
-> host.
->
-> ○ If a consistency group has volumes, it cannot be deleted.
+    -   If a consistency group has volumes, it cannot be deleted.
->
-> ○ Tiering policies cannot be applied to an empty consistency group.
+    -   Tiering policies cannot be applied to an empty consistency group.

 -   Volumes module

-    1. You cannot delete a volume that has mapped hosts.
+    -   You cannot delete a volume that has mapped hosts.

-> ○ You must first unmap the hosts using the unmap operation for any
-> volumes you need to delete.
+    -   You must first unmap the hosts using the unmap operation for any volumes you need to delete.

 -   Snapshot schedules module

-    1. Snapshot schedules created using Ansible can only have one rule
+    -   Snapshot schedules created using Ansible can only have one rule applied.
-        > applied. ○ For the create and modify operations, the type is
+    -   For the create and modify operations, the type is mandatory.
-        > mandatory.

-> ○ You cannot modify a rule type once the schedule is created.
-However,
-> you can modify other parameters within the same rule type. ○ A rule
+    -   You cannot modify a rule type once the schedule is created.
+However, you can modify other parameters within the same rule type.
-> cannot have both autodelete and a desired retention time set at the
+    -   A rule cannot have both autodelete and a desired retention time set at the same time.
-> same time.
 These parameters are mutually exclusive.
->
-> ○ If an existing snapshot schedule has more than one rule applied to
-> it, only the get and delete operations are available when using
-> Ansible for those snapshots schedules.
+    -   If an existing snapshot schedule has more than one rule applied to it, only the get and delete operations are available when using Ansible for those snapshots schedules.

 -   Host module

-    1. Host initiators can only be removed when they are in a logged
-        > off state, meaning, there are no active initiator paths
-        > associated with the initiator.
-Software media, organization,
+    -   Host initiators can only be removed when they are in a logged off state, meaning, there are no active initiator paths associated with the initiator.
+Software media, organization, and files
-        > and files

-This section provides information about where to find the software files for this release of the product.

 Software Package
 ----------------